 Among other awards, Altman has received a John Simon Guggenheim Memorial Foundation Fellowship and a NYSCA/NYFA Fellowship for his project The More That Is Taken Away.

-To mourn, memorialize, and activate our intractable histories he draws ideas and materials from a range of practices.
-Working in the context of his home and at sites around the world, he uses photography, video, and performance.
+To mourn, memorialize, and activate our intractable histories he draws ideas and materials from a range of practices including photography, video, performance, and sculptural interventions in the land.
+His current and recent work is made in the context of his home, but he has also visited sites around the world.
 His presentations vary from traditional to multi-disciplinary and interactive.